Film (FILM)

 This course will allow students to earn credit for participating in film and media industry activities.
 Students may volunteer for film/media conferences or events, attend speakers and special presentations, work on-set for film/media productions, and/or take part in other faculty-approved activities.
 A minimum number of hours will be required for each credit hour and the work must be documented.

-Prerequisites: CMS 4410 and FILM 3155
+Prerequisites: CMS 4410 or FILM 4410

 FILM 4903.
 Sem in Contemp Filmmaking (3)